unneon/icie/CONTRIBUTING.md

 # Development

 In order to launch a debug build, run `./build.sh run`.
-To quickly check if your changes compile, run `cargo check --target=wasm32-unknown-unknown`.
+To quickly check if your changes compile, run `cargo check`.

 Most of the logic resides in the src/ directory/.
 The exceptions are network interactions and VS Code interactions, which live respectively in the unijudge*/ and evscode*/ directory families.